gbili/docker-git-server-hooks/README.md

 ## Adding a new user

 **TODO**: Adding a new user is not possible.
 For one, they would share access to `git` user, therefore they could run scripts on each others' land.
 Secondly, the `git-server-repos` volume is mounted relative to one user.
-We would need to mount it relative to the `git-server` root, and adapt scripts accordingly (which is feasable).
+We would need to mount it relative to the `git-server` root, and adapt scripts accordingly (which is feasible).

 ## Running the node server

 Once your code has been copied to the `node-apps` volume, you still need to run the node server on it.
 Since it is a named volume, it should be easy for you to attach a different container that is capable of serving the node app from a `package*.json`.
 As well as monitoring changes to files in order to restart.

-### Monitoring changes to fs
+### Monitoring changes to file system

 Every time you `git checkout` to the `node-apps` repo dir, it would be nice to let `node` know that it should restart.
-One way that seems to work well enoug is to rely on docker-compose's `restart: always` feature.
-Everytime files change, if you are able to make node fail, the `node-app-js` container should be restarted by _docker-compose_.
+One way that seems to work well enough is to rely on docker-compose's `restart: always` feature.
+Every time files change, if you are able to make node fail, the `node-app-js` container should be restarted by _docker-compose_.

 **NOTE**: the cool thing with having a separate container, is that we can run different integration steps.